-Rivka Basman Ben- Haim’s poem, “A Vayskayt”, A Whiteness, is dedicated to Kadya Molodowsky.
-Rivka delighted in Kadya’s poetry when she herself was a schoolgirl in pre-WWII Lithuania.
-After WWII, when Kadya edited a collection of poems on the Holocaust (entitled Lider Fun Khurbn, Poems of/from the Holocaust), one of Rivka’s poems was in the collection.
+Rivka Basman Ben- Haim delighted in Kadya Molodowsky’s poetry when she herself was a schoolgirl in pre-WWII Lithuania.
+After WWII, when Molodowsky edited a collection of poems on the Holocaust (entitled Lider Fun Khurbn, Poems of/from the Holocaust), one of Basman Ben-Haim’s poems was chosen for the anthology.

-The two met in the early 1950s when Kadya lived in Tel Aviv and Rivka, on kibbutz Ha-Ma’apil.
-That’s when the two got to know each other personally.
-Rivka could not have known that in a letter written while she was in Israel, Kadya told a friend that she was getting browbeaten for “living well with the Almighty”.
-Of course, as Kadya herself said (on a different occasion) to live well with someone is to argue with them.
-And Kadya had serious arguments with the God of Israel.
-But listening to Rivka/reading this poem, you realize that Rivka had Kadya’s position nailed down precisely.
+The two women poets met and got to know each other in the early 1950s when Molodowsky lived in Tel Aviv and Basman Ben-Haim, on kibbutz Ha-Ma’apil.
+Basman Ben-Haim could not have known that in a letter written while she was in Israel, Molodowsky told a friend that she was getting browbeaten for “living well with the Almighty”.
+Of course, as Molodowsky herself said (on a different occasion) to live well with someone is to argue with them.
+And she had serious arguments with the God of Israel.